ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 Developing dynamic inventory
 ****************************

+Ansible can pull inventory information from dynamic sources, including cloud sources, by using the supplied :ref:`inventory plugins <inventory_plugins>`.
+For details about how to pull inventory information, see :ref:`dynamic_inventory`.
+If the source you want is not currently covered by existing plugins, you can create your own inventory plugin as with any other plugin type.

+In previous versions, you had to create a script or program that could output JSON in the correct format when invoked with the proper arguments.
+You can still use and write inventory scripts, as we ensured backwards compatibility via the :ref:`script inventory plugin <script_inventory>` and there is no restriction on the programming language used.
+If you choose to write a script, however, you will need to implement some features yourself such as caching, configuration management, dynamic variable and group composition, and so on.
+If you use :ref:`inventory plugins <inventory_plugins>` instead, you can leverage the Ansible codebase and add these common features automatically.

 .. contents:: Topics
    :local:

-As described in :ref:`dynamic_inventory`, Ansible can pull inventory information from dynamic sources, including cloud sources, using the supplied :ref:`inventory plugins <inventory_plugins>`.
-If the source you want is not currently covered by existing plugins, you can create your own as with any other plugin type.

-In previous versions you had to create a script or program that can output JSON in the correct format when invoked with the proper arguments.
-You can still use and write inventory scripts, as we ensured backwards compatibility via the :ref:`script inventory plugin <script_inventory>` and there is no restriction on the programming language used.
-If you choose to write a script, however, you will need to implement some features yourself such as caching, configuration management, dynamic variable and group composition, and other features.
-If you use :ref:`inventory plugins <inventory_plugins>` instead, you can leverage the Ansible codebase to add these common features.

 .. _inventory_sources: